apokhrel7/Social-Engineering-Quiz/README.md

 https://user-images.githubusercontent.com/66049909/144729855-80fe4a1a-0276-424f-ae7b-145b5b7eafc3.mp4

-### If you would like to preview our live website please check: [Social-Engineering-Quiz-Website](https://emiravc.github.io/Social-Engineering-Quiz/)
+### Click here to go to the quiz: [Social-Engineering-Quiz-Website](https://emiravc.github.io/Social-Engineering-Quiz/)
 ### Note: Our web application is only compatible with computers.
 We currently do not support mobile devices.

 The user will be provided two types of questions: